bwcompton/EcoAssess/inst/aboutMassachusetts.md

 This website and the underlying models were developed by the
 <a href="https://umassdsl.org" target="_blank" rel="noopener">Designing Sustainable Landscapes</a>
 team at the University of Massachsetts Amherst.
 Funding was provided by the Massachusetts Division of Conservation Services, USGS Northeast Climate Adaptation Science
-Center and the intramural research program of the U.S. Department of Agriculture, National Institute of Food and Agriculture, McIntire-Stennis and Renewable Resources Extension Act (RREA) programs.
+Center, the intramural research program of the U.S. Department of Agriculture National Institute of Food and Agriculture, McIntire-Stennis, and Renewable Resources Extension Act (RREA) programs.

 **Questions**, bugs, problems, suggestions? <a href="https://marsh01.ecs.umass.edu/hesk/index.php?a=add&category=6" target="_blank" rel="noopener noreferrer">Let us know</a>